-Alcohol is so readily available, and since it is legal to use, it can be very hard for someone to realize that they have a problem with it.
+Here’s how to stop alcoholism in it’s tracks.
 Alcoholism can tear families apart because the other family members can often feel neglected and that alcohol comes first.
-Many addicts wonder is alcoholism genetic, and it’s important to know that it is.
+Many wonder is alcoholism genetic, and it’s important to know that it is.

 There’s a good chance if someone in the family has alcoholism, someone else will too.
-It’s important to know that there are ways for someone to overcome the addiction as long as they are willing to make changes in their lives.
+If that’s you or someone you love, it’s important to know that there are ways for someone to overcome the addiction as long as they are willing to make changes in their lives.

 Rehab Helps Addicts to Recover